Space History News

 McWhorter found; refuses identity

-April 11, 2003 — According to the Associated Press, alleged moon rock thief Gordon McWhorter was apprehended in Provo, UT, after failing to appear in court a day earlier.
+— According to the AP, alleged moon rock thief Gordon McWhorter was apprehended in Provo, UT, after failing to appear in court a day earlier.

 Arrested April 8, McWhorter was taken to Salt Lake City for an identity hearing but failed to cooperate.
 A second hearing has been scheduled for April 15.

-In related news, McWhorter's co-defendant Thad Roberts was charged Wednesday with stealing dinosaur fossils and footprints from an unspecified site in Utah.
-The new case will be folded into the moon rock trial when it resumes next month.
+McWhorter's co-defendant Thad Roberts was charged on Wednesday with stealing dinosaur fossils and footprints from an unspecified site in Utah.
+The new case will be folded into the moon rock trial when it resumes in May.

 McWhorter fails to show in court

-April 8, 2003 — Gordon McWhorter failed to appear in federal court in Orlando yesterday, reports the Orlando Sentinel.
-He was the only defendant of the four alleged student moon rock thieves to not plead guilty.
+— Gordon McWhorter failed to appear in an Orlando federal court yesterday, according to the Orlando Sentinel.
+He was the only defendant of the four alleged moon rock thieves to not plead guilty.

-With a bench warrant issued for his arrest, the earliest the court could reconvene for McWhorter's trial would be sometime next month.
-The other defendants, Roberts, Fowler and Saur, had planned to testify against McWhorter, according to court records.
+With a bench warrant issued for his arrest, the earliest the court could reconvene for McWhorter's trial would be sometime in May.
+The other defendants — Thad Roberts, Tiffany Fowler and Shae Saur — plan to testify against McWhorter, court records show.

 McWhorter "had been staying with his mother in North Carolina."
 She did not return a telephone message from the Orlando Sentinel.